brianjb-lfl/buzz-kill-frontend/README.md

   </tr>
   <tr>
     <td>
-      <p>The large numbers and color coding make the patron tile easy to understand.
-Additionl information available includes seat location, time of stay, and a graphic representation of drink purchases.</p>
+      <p>Key information is provided for each patron in a user-friendly format.
+The color of the patron info box changes gradually from green to red as the patron has more to drink, and then back toward green over time as the patron metabolizes the alcohol they've consumed.
+The number indicates the patron's calculated bac expressed in 100th's of a percent.
+This format is used to make the number easier to recognize at a glance.
+For more detail, the patron's current time of stay in the establishment and a graphical representation of their drink orders is provided.</p>
     </td>
     <td>
       <img src="/img/buzz-kill-patrondet.png" max-height="240px" witdh="auto">